zohaibhameed007/Coursera_Python/README.md

 # Coursera_Python
-Assignments for coursera course on python
+Assignments for coursera course on python.
+Adding some more details about the description.